awesome-pro/neon-website/content/docs/guides/logical-replication-decodable.md

 ## Create a publication

 For each table you would like to ingest into Decodable, set its [replica identity](https://www.postgresql.org/docs/current/logical-replication-publication.html) to `FULL`.
-To do so, issue the following statement in the **Neon SQL Editor**:
+To do so, issue the following statement in the **Unique SQL Editor**:

 ```sql
 ALTER TABLE <tbl1> REPLICA IDENTITY FULL;